House of the Dragon: If you like the HBO fantasy drama, you’ll love these showsOct 6 | 4 min read

-Watch Jack and the Beanstalk After Ever After from 8pm on December 23 on Sky One with NOW TV.
+Watch Jack and the Beanstalk After Ever After on Sky One with the NOW Entertainment Membership.

 Jack and the Beanstalk is the second instalment from David Walliams’ After Ever After series, following on from 2019’s Cinderella.
 A third story – Hansel and Gretel – has also been commissioned.

 Created and written by David and comedy writers the Dawson Bros, it explores what could have happened after the original Jack and the Beanstalk fairy tale finished.
 For example, what if the giant – played by David – wasn’t killed and was simply stunned?

 We also see the return of the market trader who sold Jack (Eddie Karanja) the beans – he’s called Dodgy Dave and is played by The Inbetweeners’ Blake Harrison.

 Sheridan Smith is also among the stellar cast, playing The Woman With No Name - the self-proclaimed greatest giant-killer in the land.